 I know, you’d crave a good cup of coffee after you’re done walking and photographing the town.
 Head to Cafe Hradek for they brew the best coffee in the town.
 Hey, couple your cup of coffee with their homemade ginger cake, and you’re sorted.

 You’ll be in Vienna by late afternoon most likely if you leave Brno or Český Krumlov on time.

 Check-in at your hotel in Vienna.
 We recommend Singerstrasse 21/25 Apartments, a family-friendly apartment conveniently located in the heart of town about 300 m from Stephansplatz Underground Station.

-After freshening up, stroll the Stephansplatz, the beautiful center of Vienna that’s always live with activity no matter what time fo the day.
+After freshening up, stroll the Stephansplatz, the beautiful center of Vienna that’s always alive with activity no matter what time of the day.